Safwan-Software/major-project/README.md

 ###
 Some packages (dlib, mediapipe, compiled C extensions) need build tools or system libraries.
 Install or verify:

-1. Visual C++ Build Tools /Visual Studio Build Tools Install from Microsoft: choose "Desktop development with C++" workload (CMake + MSVC).
+1)Visual C++ Build Tools /Visual Studio Build Tools Install from Microsoft: choose "Desktop development with C++" workload (CMake + MSVC).

-After install, restart your PC or at least restart Anaconda Prompt.
+2)After install, restart your PC or at least restart Anaconda Prompt.

-2. CMake (if you expect to build from source)
+CMake (if you expect to build from source)
-You can install with conda: conda install -c conda-forge cmake -y

-3. (Optional) For audio/sound drivers, make sure microphone and speaker are enabled in Windows Settings.
+You can install with conda: conda install -c conda-forge cmake -y 3)(Optional) For audio/sound drivers, make sure microphone and speaker are enabled in Windows Settings.
 ###

 4. Prefer conda installs for heavy packages (fast & compatible)